alexpdev/Projects/README.md

 ## License

-TorrentfileJs is liscensed under the Apache 2.0 Open Source Software License see the LICENSE file in the root directory for more details.
+ElectronTorrentfile is liscensed under the Apache 2.0 Open Source Software License see the LICENSE file in the root directory for more details.

 ## Related Projects